mdealencar/interarray/README.md

 Requirements
 ------------

 External requirements are in [requirements.txt](requirements.txt).
-Branch-and-cut solvers for the MILP formulations called via ``pyomo`` are not included in that file, see the *Solvers* section.
+See the *Solvers* section for the additional requirement for performing mathematical optimization.

 [PythonCDT](https://github.com/artem-ogre/PythonCDT) is a requirement that is not `pip`- nor `conda`-installable.
 Please refer to its repository for installation instructions.